 However, if you are all set to go, and you have decided to take your own car seat with you and either check it in immediately or gate check, my best advice is DO invest in a car seat travel bag and a stroller travel bag.

-If you can find one, I recommend a padded car seat over just a normal bag.
-Although you could pad a normal bag with nappies/diapers like mentioned above, it would be tricky to cover the entire car seat.
-A non-padded car seat only really helps keep a car seat clean, but offers little protection.
+If you can find one, I recommend padded car seat bags for air travel, over just a normal bag.
+Although you could pad a jumbo laundry or storage bag with nappies/diapers like mentioned above, it would be tricky to cover the entire car seat.
+A non-padded car seat bag only really helps keep a car seat clean, but offers little protection.

 ZOHZO Car Seat Travel Bag

-The ZOHZO is another padded backpack style car seat travel bag.
-It’s similar to the Childress bag, but it has small plastic protective feet for a bit of added protection.
+The ZOHZO is another padded backpack style car seat gate check travel bag.
+It’s similar to the Childress car seat check bag, but it has small plastic protective feet for a bit of added protection.
 It is also water resistant and similarly priced.
-For latest prices and more information see here.
+For latest prices, more information and more reviews see here.

 Luvdbaby Premium Car Seat Bag